microsoft/playwright/docs/src/best-practices-js.md

 This guide should help you to make sure you are following our best practices and writing tests that are more resilient.
 ## Use locators

 In order to write end to end tests we need to first find elements on the webpage.
-Automated tests should verify that the application code works for the end users.
-Implementation details are things which users of your code will not typically use, see, or even know about such as the name of a function or if it's an array.
-The end user will see or interact with what we render so our test should typically only see/interact with the rendered output.
+Automated tests should verify that the application code works for the end users, and avoid relying on implementation details.
+Things which users will not typically use, see, or even know about such as the name of a function, whether something is an array, or the CSS class of some element.
+The end user will see or interact with what is rendered on the page, so test should typically only see/interact with the same rendered output.

 Use Playwright's built in [locators](./locators.md) to find element(s) on the page.
 Locators come with auto waiting and retry-ability.
 Auto waiting means that Playwright performs a range of actionability checks on the elements, such as ensuring the element is visible and enabled before it performs the click.
 To make tests resilient, we recommend prioritizing user-facing attributes and explicit contracts.